How To Sew An Envelope Pillow Cover In 3 Easy Steps

 - Iron (optional)

-How to make an envelope pillow cover without a pattern
+How to make a pillow cover without a pattern

 You don’t need an envelope pillow cover pattern!
-It’s all based on the size of the pillow you’re covering, making this a super easy way to cover a pillow.
-My pillow insert was square but this also works for a rectangular lumbar pillow; just use the dimensions of your pillow insert.
+It’s all based on the size of the insert you’re covering, making this a super easy way to cover a pillow.
+My pillow insert was 16" inches square but this also works for a rectangular lumbar pillow; just use the dimensions of your pillow insert.

-Cut the front side of your pillow cover the size of your pillow insert.
+Cut the front piece of your pillow cover the size of your pillow insert.

-So if your insert is 16 inches square, you’ll cut a piece of fabric that is 16 inches on all 4 sides.
+So if your insert is a 16" x 16" square, you’ll cut a piece of fabric that is 16 inches on all 4 sides.

-Cut two pieces for the back side – be sure that your fabric is going in the same direction as the front unless you don’t want it to.
+Since the envelope closure pillowcase has an overlapping back, cut two pieces for the back – be sure that your fabric is going in the same direction as the front unless you don’t want it to.

-Each back side piece will be the same width as the front side and ½ of the length plus 5 inches to account for seams and overlap (the envelope part).
+Each back side piece will be the same width as the front side and ½ of the length plus 5 inches for the height to account for seams and overlap (the envelope part).

 Step 4: Pin the pieces in place

-Now place your front piece good side up –with the fabric going in the direction you want the finished pillow to have.
+Now place your front piece right side up –with the fabric going in the direction you want the finished pillow to have.

-Then place the back bottom piece good side down, lining up the corners, and then the top back piece good side down.
+Then place the back bottom piece right side down, lining up the corners, and then the top back piece right side down.
 It will overlap the bottom piece.

 Pin in place all the way around.